 - Unemployed in receipt of unemployment benefits.

 - Unemployed who have exhausted their unemployment benefits and others of a similar nature and not having insured status on any other grounds and residing in Spain.
-This scenario will not apply to foreigners who are not registered or authorised as residents in Spain.

 - EU citizens who have retired and are entitled to health cover from their own member state via an S1 document